platformsh/platformsh-docs/docs/src/guides/django/local/tethered.md

     export PLATFORM_APPLICATION_NAME=django && export PLATFORM_ENVIRONMENT=new-feature
     ```

-1. Install dependencies by running the command for your package manager:
+1. To install dependencies, run the command for your package manager:

     {{< codetabs >}}
 +++